 The browser does not stop loading a page to wait for the server's response.
 Also, the browser inserts updated data into part of the page without having to refresh the entire page.

+Note: the page rendering can’t happen in parallel to the V8 call stack running.
+Therefore, like callback functions, it has to wait until the stack it empty from it can run!
+Since the ideal page-rendering speed is every 60 seconds

 User experience benefits from asynchronous processes in several ways: